-In this section we present performance results for implementations of 1M algorithms on a recent Intel architectures.
-For comparison, we include results for select 4M algorithms as well as the conventional assembly-based approach.
+In this section we present performance results for implementations of 1M algorithms on a recent Intel architecture.
+For comparison, we include results for a 4M algorithms as well as conventional, assembly-based approaches in the real and complex domains.

 4.1.
 Platform and implementation details